Health Insurance in Europe for Immigrants and Expats

 Appreciating the Role of Pharmacies

 Pharmacies play an important role in European healthcare.
 The role of a pharmacy or apothecary is often very different from that of a drug store, which focuses more on toiletries than medication.
 Pharmacists are trusted to provide medical advice for minor problems and illnesses.
-While they are often not open on weekends or evenings, they always post information for a pharmacy which offers after-hours care.
+While they are often not open on weekends or evenings, they always post information for a pharmacy that offers after-hours medical care.

-Understanding Attitudes Towards Health
+Understanding Attitudes Towards Health in Europe

 Attitudes towards healthcare and health, in general, can vary from country to country and indeed by the individual.
-But, in general, Europeans indulge in some habits that have long been ingrained in North American thinking as unhealthy, such as smoking, drinking, and consuming high quantities of bread, butter, and cheese.
+But, in general, locals indulge in some habits that have long been ingrained in North American thinking as unhealthy, such as smoking, drinking, and consuming high quantities of bread, butter, and cheese.
 However, Europeans also embrace many healthful habits that many North American eschew, such as daily walking and cycling, buying a high percentage of local, seasonal produce, avoiding processed and genetically modified food, and taking time for relaxation and improving mental health.
-As a visitor or expat, it can be a bit surprising to navigate the cultural differences between what’s considered healthy versus indulgent but it’s all part of the fun of travel!
+As a foreigner or expat, it can be a bit surprising to navigate the cultural differences between what’s considered healthy versus indulgent but it’s all part of the fun of travel!